Mario Pouliot: Personal life

 Pouliot has three children, including two daughters.
 He accepted the opportunity to coach in Switzerland to be closer to his grandchildren, and daughter who was married to HC Sierre player Éric Castonguay.
-Pouliot had coach his future son-in-law when Castonguay played for the Collège Antoine-Girouard Gaulois.
+Pouliot had coached his future son-in-law when Castonguay played for the Collège Antoine-Girouard Gaulois.

 Pouliot's son Raphaël (born 1991), played on the Collège Antoine-Girouard Gaulois from 2006 to 2008 while his father coached.
 Raphaël later played in the QMJHL from 2009 to 2012 with the Shawinigan Cataractes, Montreal Juniors and Blainville-Boisbriand Armada; which coincided with his father's coaching tenures in Rouyn-Noranda and Baie-Comeau.
 Raphaël later served as the head scout for the Rouyn-Noranda Huskies from 2014 to 2016, and drafted many of the players which his father coached in the 2018–19 season.
 Prior to the 2019 Memorial Cup, Mario Pouliot said "my son drafted those kids because he believed in them.
 Having the opportunity to work with them [and] to end up with the President Cup['s], at the Mem[orial] Cup next week, is going to be special for me and my son and all the organization here".

 Mario's older brother Robert Pouliot, served as the equipment manager for both the Collège Antoine-Girouard Gaulois and the Acadie–Bathurst Titan while Mario was the head coach.

 Pouliot's mother died during the COVID-19 pandemic, then his father had a stroke soon after and died in 2023.